facebook/docusaurus/CONTRIBUTING.md

 # Contributing to Docusaurus

-[Docusaurus](https://docusaurus.io) is our way to hopefully help creating open source documentation easier.
+[Docusaurus](https://docusaurus.io) is our way to hopefully help to create open source documentation easier.
 We currently have [multiple open source projects using it](https://docusaurus.io/en/users.html), with many more planned.
-If you're interested in contributing to Docusaurus, hopefully this document makes the process for contributing clear.
+If you're interested in contributing to Docusaurus, hopefully, this document makes the process for contributing clear.

 The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.
 Contributors and people new to open source alike will find the following guides especially useful: